epogrebnyak/abacus/README.md

 ### Step by step code example

-1. Define a chart of accounts of five types
-   (assets, equity, liabilities, income and expenses).
+1. Define a chart of accounts of five types (assets, equity, liabilities, income and expenses).

-   You can also specify contra accounts such as depreciation (offset fixed assets), discounts and cashback (offset sales) or others.

-   Retained earnings account name must be specified explicitly in the chart (this way we know how to close accounts at period end).
+   Retained earnings account name must be specified in the chart, so that we can close accounts at period end.

 ```python
 from abacus import Chart, Entry, BalanceSheet, IncomeStatement

 chart = Chart(
     assets=["cash", "ar", "goods", "ppe"],